 - Why fix/change existing methods that are not broken?

-However, as with all things, change is inevitable and it’s always a better to start conceptualising and planning early before it’s too late.
+However, as with all things, change is inevitable and it’s always better to start conceptualising and planning early before it’s too late.
 We’ve found a great visual chart that businesses who are keen to upgrade their HR operations can refer to, to kickstart their journey towards a fully digitised workforce.
 Have a look at it below:

 Your employees are ready.
 Perhaps it’s about time businesses are too.